MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M04_Lab01_Set_up_InventoryManagement.md

     4. On the **Warehouse** FastTab, leave all the checkboxes deselected.

+    5. Close the page until you are at Home page.

 2. Set up an Inventory Posting Setup.

     1. Select the search for page icon in the top-right corner of the page,